air-wickvu/cse15l-lab-reports/week-5-lab-report.md

 technical/911report/chapter-9.txt:0
 technical/911report/preface.txt:0
 `
-- The `grep -c` command searches for a pattern of characters (ex: apple) in a file(s) (ex: `technical/911report/*.txt`) then displays the count of matched pattern for each file.
+- The `grep` command searches for a pattern of characters (ex: apple) in a file(s) (ex: `technical/911report/*.txt`) then `-c` displays the count of matched pattern for each file.
 This command can be useful when you would like to know how often a keyword is being used in mulitple files at once.
 In this example, in the 911report folder, the matched pattern was only found in one text file.

 5. Command Line Option 2: `grep -c "apple" technical/Government/*/c*.txt`
 - Function: Prints only a count of the lines that match a pattern